postmanlabs/openapi-to-postman/TESTGENERATION.md

 To facilitate automation, we provide the option set "pm.environment" variables with values from the response.
 The assigning of the pm.environment are mapped based on the OpenApi operationId.

-REMARK: By default the test suite will create pm.environment variable for the ID property in the response object, if ID is present in the reponse.
+REMARK: By default the test suite will create a pm.environment variable for the ID property in the response object, if ID is present in the response.

 Anything added in `assignPmVariables` array, will be used to generate specific pm.environment variables based on the postman response body.